felixdorn/pronounceable/README.md

 sum(scores) / 1.5 * len(word)
 ```

-we multiply the score by 1.5 to penalize longer words.
+> We multiply the score by 1.5 to penalize longer words.

 **Pronounceable** was created by [@afelixdorn](https://twitter.com/afelixdorn) under the [MIT license](LICENSE).